pbuckner/x-plane_plugins/XPython/docs/source/development/modules/sound.rst

 This API provides access to the X-Plane Sound (FMOD) and requires at least X-Plane 12.04.

+There are two approaches to using FMOD.
+X-Plane provides a basic interface to a few underlying FMOD routines.
-Load a sound file and set playing parameters using :py:func:`playPCMOnBus` or :py:func:`playWaveOnBus`.
+This allows you to load a sound file and set playing parameters using :py:func:`playPCMOnBus` or :py:func:`playWaveOnBus`.
 The result is an FMOD channel, with which you can:

   * Locate the sound in 3d space with :py:func:`setAudioPosition`.